foundriesio/docs/source/user-guide/custom-sota-client.rst

 .. _API:
    https://github.com/foundriesio/aktualizr-lite/blob/master/include/aktualizr-lite/api.h

-Using the Custom SOTA Client Example
+Using The Custom SOTA Client Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The example `SOTA client`_ is a great place to start experimenting.